SyncfusionExamples/XlsIO-Examples/XlsIO-Excel-Protect-UnProtect/Protect-Workbook/.NET/Protect-Workbook/README.md

+# Protect a workbook with a password using C#

+The Syncfusion&reg; [.NET Excel Library](https://www.syncfusion.com/document-processing/excel-framework/net/excel-library) (XlsIO) enables you to create, read, and edit Excel documents programmatically without Microsoft Excel or interop dependencies.
+Using this library, you can **protect a workbook with a password** using C#.

-# How to protect a workbook with a password?
+## Steps to protect a workbook with a password programmatically

 Step 1: Create a new C# Console Application project.